Multiparty Access Control for Online Social Networks: Model and Mechanisms

 1.Owner Module:

-In Owner module let be a data item in the space m of a user u in the social network.
+In Owner module let d be a data item in the space m of a user u in the social network.
 The user u is called the owner of d.
 The user u is called the contributor of d.
 We specifically analyze three scenarios—profile sharing, relationship sharing and content sharing—to understand the risks posted by the lack of collaborative control in OSNs.
 In this the owner and the disseminator can specify access control policies to restrict the sharing of profile attributes.
 Thus, it enables the owner to discover potential malicious activities in collaborative control.
 The detection of collusion behaviors in collaborative systems has been addressed by the recent work.

 2.Contributor Module: